Scientific Name(s): Capsicum annuum L., Capsicum frutescens L.

 Common Name(s): African chilies, Bell pepper, Capsicum, Cayenne pepper, Chile, Chili, Chilli, Chilli pepper, Green pepper, Jalapeno, Louisiana long pepper, Mexican chilies, Paprika, Pimiento, Red, Sweet peppers, Tabasco pepper, Thai peppers

 Medically reviewed by Drugs.com.
 Last updated on Nov 21, 2022.

 Many varieties are eaten as vegetables, condiments, and spices.
 The component capsaicin is an irritant and analgesic used in self-defense sprays, and in a variety of conditions associated with pain.
-Other studies have evaluated a role in weight loss, GI conditions, postoperative nausea, and rhinitis, although limited information is available.
+Other studies have evaluated a role in weight loss, GI conditions, postoperative nausea, and rhinitis, although limited information for these uses is available.

-For external uses, capsaicin and Capsicum creams are available in several strengths, from 0.025% to 0.075% capsaicin.
+For external uses, capsaicin and capsicum creams are available in several strengths, from 0.025% to 0.075% capsaicin.
 Clinical trials are lacking to guide dosage for other uses.

 Generally recognized as safe (GRAS) when used as food.
 Safety and efficacy for dosages above those in foods are unproven and should be avoided.
 Studies in animals have shown both positive and negative effects.